 The Ergobaby Omni 360 is a soft structured baby carrier that can be used in multiple positions and for little ones from 12-45 lbs.
 It features padded shoulder straps a waistband zippered pocket and adjustable seat width.
-The carrier is easy to clean being one of the few that is both machine washable and dryable.
+The carrier is easy to clean and is one of the few that is both machine washable and dryable.
 However, the Omni is very expensive, and neither parents or passengers felt it was very comfortable.
-The padding in the shoulders is so thick it can chafe, and the seat sides rubs little legs as well.
+The padding in the shoulders is so thick it can chafe, and the seat sides rub little legs as well.
 Given the price, we wish the overall comfort and ease of use performance was better.
-We feel parents can save some money and have a better experience with the similarly styled BabyBjorn One which scores higher overall and costs less.
+We feel parents can save some money and have a better experience with similarly styled higher ranking carriers that cost less.

 Ergobaby Omni 360 Review

 Pros: Easy to clean, sturdy fabric, multiple positions

 ErgoBaby was started by a mother, Karin Frost, in 2002 when she couldn't find a great baby carrier she liked.
 Wanting to keep her little one close she tried several different carriers but couldn't find one that was both comfortable and ergonomic.
 The soft structured carrier provides freedom to enjoy all of life's adventures while keeping your baby close.
 Ergobaby now produces 30 different carriers in 5 different categories including Swaddlers for newborns.
 Ergobaby is located in Los Angeles and sells in more than 700 retailers in the US and over 50 countries.

 Little testers weren't thrilled with this seat.
 While the seat and sides are padded the sides seem to irritate little legs, and the larger a child is, the worse it is.
 Carriers without padded sides were cozier overall, which is somewhat counter-intuitive.